miscsamchris/DevXFights/README.md

 - **Enhanced SBT Customization**: Add skins and themes to personalize your developer card further.
 - **Exclusive Rewards**: Earn limited-edition tokens, badges, and more as you battle and grow your reputation.

----

-Join **DevXFights** now and prove your mettle in the developer community!
+Join **DevXBattle** now and prove your mettle in the developer community!
 Connect, Mint, and Battle – may the best dev win!